hil-se/ResearchMethod4AI/README.md

 Students completing this course are expected to

- - Gain a brief understanding of basic data mining and machine learning techniques.
+ - Conduct independent research.
+ - Understand basic challenges and techniques for human-centered AI.
  - Develop the ability to solve real-world problems using machine learning.

 ## Syllabus and Policies